 Every dog breed looses genetic variety in each generation!
 The smaller the effective population size – which means the ratio of males and females who are allowed to reproduce – the more genes are lost.

 This phenomenon is called genetic drift.
-Furthermore the few founder animals were inbred massively.
+Furthermore the few founder animals of each breed were inbred massively.
 And so it is not astonishing that now, after 150 years of “old-fashioned” dog breeding many purebred dogs are on the brink healthwise.
 150 years, that means 50 generations for the dog (if you assume 3 years for the succession of generations).
-If you convert this to humans it would be 1000 years (20 years for the succession of generations) Just imagine a village in the mountains, founded by 20 individuals, is isolated from the outside world for 1000 years.
-That’s what happened to many dog breeds: the immune system is weakend by inbreeding, the fertility and fitness is lowered, inherited diseases are spreading.
-But also the temperament and intelligence is influenced negatively by inbreeding.
+If you convert this to humans it would be 1000 years (20 years for the succession of generations).
+Just imagine a village in the mountains, founded by 20 individuals, is isolated from the outside world for 1000 years.
+That’s what happened to many dog breeds: the immune system is weakened by inbreeding, the fertility and fitness is lowered, inherited diseases are spreading.
+But also the temperament and intelligence is influenced negatively by inbreeding, as many scientific studies even on humans show.

-Furthermore the dogs had been selected only for their phenotype (which means their look) which was in many cases also exaggerated (see: classic great dane type) and only a few males- the so-called popular sires – were allowed to reproduce.
+Furthermore the dogs had been selected only for their phenotype (which means their look) which was in many cases also exaggerated (see: classic type vs. hyper type) and only a few males- the so-called popular sires – were allowed to reproduce.
 Compared to our mountain village it would mean, that only males who looked like Brad Pitt were allowed to reproduce…over a period of 1000 years!

 Main problems of the current pedigree dog breeding: